London congestion charge: Traffic volume

 A year before the congestion zone, TfL set up automatic traffic counters and augmented them with regular classified traffic counts at key locations, to monitor flows.

 TfL's report in June 2007 found that the number of chargeable vehicles entering the zone had reduced by 30% (primarily cars and minicabs, although vans and lorries had decreased by 13%), while there were overall increases in the numbers of taxis, buses, and especially bicycles.
 The daily profile of traffic flows had changed, with less traffic after 9:30 am and a peak immediately before and after the end of the charging period.
 The level of traffic entering the zone during the morning peak had not reduced as much as at other times.
 The overall level of traffic of all vehicle types entering the central Congestion Charge Zone was consistently 16% lower in 2006 than the pre-charge levels in 2002.
 Year on year, counts of inbound traffic approaching the zone had also seen a distinct and significant 5–7% decline in the number of chargeable vehicles, which was unexplained.
 They had noted a small but pervasive long-term trend of less traffic entering the zone, expected to be a result of people changing their location and lifestyle, perhaps influenced by the charge.
 The conservative Bow Group noted that the main effect occurred after 11 am.

 Once within the charging zone car and delivery traffic remained unchanged, suggesting that the journeys made by residents and businesses within the zone were broadly unaffected.
 Changes to the road network over the years has made direct comparisons difficult, but TfL suspect that certain routes used heavily by taxis and buses within the zone have seen substantially increased traffic.
 On some of the boundary roads traffic numbers had increased slightly but congestion and delays were largely unchanged from 2002 levels.

 Following the introduction of the Western Extension, TfL stated that traffic had fallen around 10 to 15% in the extended zone.
 The original zone showed a 4% increase in congestion, following expansion of the congestion charging area and the introduction of discounts extended to residents of the new zone and buffer zone.
 TfL assessed the increase in charges in 2005 to have had only a slight impact overall.

 In February 2013, ten years after the scheme introduction, TfL reported a 10% reduction in traffic levels from baseline conditions.
 TfL assessed that the scheme has had a significant impact in shifting people away from using cars, contributing to an overall reduction of 11% in vehicle kilometres in London between 2000 and 2012.

+A 2024 study found that the congestion charge reduced traffic in downtown London, as well as on untolled suburban roads leading downtown.
+The study found that the charge had a progressive impact, as low-skill commuters in the suburbs benefitted from less traffic.